 Indeed, I am not at all sure that a pupil thoroughly proficient in the Trivium would not be fit to proceed immediately to the university at the age of sixteen, thus proving himself the equal of his mediæval counterpart, whose precocity often appears to us so astonishing and unaccountable.
 This, to be sure, would make hay of the public-school system, and disconcert the universities very much… – Dorothy Sayers, Lost Tools of Learning, p.
 17.

-Sayers said this at a time when universities were quite difficult to enter, which seems to increase the weight of the statement more.
+Sayers said this at a time when universities were quite difficult to enter, which seems to increase the statement’s weight more.

 How to Get a Classical Education Curriculum for a Homeschool